RUSSIA: Ten years' jail for religious study meetings?

 Andrei Nikolayevich Dedkov (born 16 June 1979) has undergone 14 hearings before Judge Sergei Tupeko at Krasnoyarsk's Soviet District Court, with the next due on 12 March.
 He is under travel restrictions, having been released from detention in March 2017 after nearly a year.

 Andrei Gennadyevich Rekst (born 14 March 1994), who is at home on bail, has so far appeared 17 times at Krasnoyarsk's Sverdlovsk District Court before Judge Radomir Larionov, most recently on 22 February.
-He has dismissed his lawyer because he suspected he was collaborating with law enforcement agencies, a fellow Muslim who is following the case told Forum 18 on 26 February.
+He has dismissed his lawyer because he suspected he was collaborating with the FSB security service, a fellow Muslim who is following the case told Forum 18 on 26 February.
 The court has now given his new lawyer time to become acquainted with the case, and Rekst's next hearing has been scheduled for 13 March.

 Krasnoyarsk: Prosecutors seek literature ban